Fudayl321/Portfolio/01_Heart_Disease_Risk_Analysis/05_output/PowerBI_Setup_Guide.md

 Open Power BI Desktop.
 On the home screen click **Get data → Text/CSV** and select `heart_disease_clean.csv`.

-In the preview that appears, click **Transform Data** (not Load) — this opens Power Query so you can check the column types before loading.

 ---

 ## Step 2 — Power Query (data types)